Here’s how to make baking powder at home! You now have one less thing to worry about running out of with this quick and easy solution.

 To make the equivalent of one teaspoon of baking powder, just mix together ¼ teaspoon of the baking soda with ½ teaspoon of the cream of tartar.
 I know, it’s a little bit confusing because that only amounts to ¾ of a teaspoon, but baking-science-wise, it does the same as 1 full teaspoon of baking powder.

 As soon as I realized how well this worked, I knew I needed to make sure to share it here on the blog for anyone else who might find this handy in the future!
-My baking turned out perfectly and I thought of a new tip to share with you, which is pretty much my favorite thing in the world. 🙂 So I guess it’s a good thing I didn’t restock my baking pantry after all!
+My baking turned out perfectly and I thought of a new tip to share with you.
+Honestly, that’s pretty much my favorite thing in the world. 🙂 So I guess it’s a good thing I didn’t restock my baking pantry after all!

 MORE POSTS THAT YOU MIGHT LIKE